SynchronVM/SynchronVM/doc/notes/Future_work.md

      ```
      - `genTimeout` can be implemented as `RTSCALL x`
      - Channels are a limited resource!
+     - Timeout channels will have a known lifetime (at runtime) - Can that be exploited?

     i.
 One interesting idea - Have a hidden time process and the process gets blocked on that process which sends a message after time t.
     ii.
 Timed channels - useful for implementing timeouts.
 Can we implement this simply using what we already have?